Introduction to R Server and open-source R capabilities on HDInsight

 Scale your cluster

-An existing cluster can be scaled up or down through the portal.
-By scaling, you can gain the additional capacity that you might need for larger processing tasks, or you can scale back a cluster when it is idle.
+An existing R Server cluster on HDInsight can be scaled up or down through the portal.
+By scaling up, you can gain the additional capacity that you might need for larger processing tasks, or you can scale back a cluster when it is idle.
 For instructions about how to scale a cluster, see Manage HDInsight clusters.

 Maintain the system